-Audit of reported performance of the auditee against predetermined objectives - sections 20(2)(c) and 28(1)(c) of the PAA
+Audit of reported performance against predetermined objectives - sections 20(2)(c) and 28(1)(c) of the PAA

-- 15. In terms of section 20(2)(c) of the PAA, the auditor's report must reflect an opinion, conclusion or findings on the reported performance of the auditee against its predetermined objectives.
-In terms of section 28(1)(c) of the PAA, the auditor's report must reflect at least an opinion or conclusion on the reported information relating to the performance of the auditee against predetermined objectives. - 16.
-The level of assurance provided may be reasonable (an opinion) or limited (a conclusion) or none (findings) as predetermined by the AGSA based on the following: - The importance of the mandate of the auditee - The size and nature of the auditee's business. - 17.
-Assurance in the form of an audit opinion or conclusion on the usefulness and reliability of the reported information on performance against predetermined objectives is currently included in the management report.
-Material findings are reported in the auditor's report. - 18.
-Where the entity is not required to report on its performance or where it has nothing to report in the case of a dormant entity, a statement to this effect will be included in the auditor's report. - 19.
-The audit of reported performance of the auditee against predetermined objectives is performed in accordance with ISAE 3000 (Revised) and the criteria developed from the Performance Management and Reporting Framework (PMRF), consisting of the following:
+- 14. In terms of section 20(2)(c) of the PAA, the auditor's report must reflect an opinion, conclusion or findings on the reported performance of the auditee against its predetermined objectives.
+In terms of section 28(1)(c) of the PAA, the auditor's report must reflect at least an opinion or conclusion on the reported information relating to the performance of the auditee against predetermined objectives. - 15.
+The level of assurance provided may be reasonable (an opinion) or limited (a conclusion) or none (findings) as predetermined by the AGSA based on the following: - The importance of the mandate of the auditee - The size and nature of the auditee's business. - 16.
+Assurance in the form of an audit opinion or conclusion on the usefulness and reliability of the reported performance information is currently included in the management report.
+Material findings are reported in the auditor's report. - 17.
+The AGSA applies qualitative and quantitative considerations in selecting the subject matters (programmes/objectives/development priorities) for audits where assurance is provided.
+The considerations include the following considered individually and in combination: